cocos/cocos-docs/en/editor/inspector/index.md

 ## Edit Prefab node properties

-The Prefab node functions in the top toolbar of the **Inspector** panel include: unassociate, locate asset, restore from asset, and update to asset.
-For details, see [Prefab](../../asset/prefab.md).
+The Prefab node functions in the top toolbar of the **Inspector** panel include: disassociate, locate asset, restore from asset, and update to asset.
+For details, please refer to the [Prefab](../../asset/prefab.md) documentation.

 ![prefab-menu](index/prefab-menu.png)

-> **Note**: when editing the asset, remember to save it by clicking the **green tick** button in the upper right corner.
+> **Note**: when editing the asset, please remember to save it by clicking the **green tick** button in the upper right corner.
 >
 > ![edit-assets](index/edit-assets.png)